 According to The National Institute of Arthritis and Musculoskeletal and Skin Disease, the steps we can take to ‘prevent the disease and fractures’ include:

-Participating in regular physically activity including impact exercises such as running and weight-bearing exercises such resistance training
+Participating in regular physical activity including impact exercises such as running and weight-bearing exercises such as resistance training

 Reducing (or better still removing) alcohol consumption

 Quitting smoking, or not starting if you don’t smoke

 Eating a nutritious plant-based diet rich in calcium and vitamin D helps to maintain good bone health.

 10 benefits of exercise #8: Protects against stroke

 Most people understand how serious a stroke can be but few understand how they are caused.
 Otherwise known as acquired brain injury (ABI), strokes are the result of the disruption of blood supply to the brain cutting off oxygen to cells.
 If cells are starved of oxygen, even for just a few seconds, they die – in their millions and billions.
 The death of cells in the brain results in damage to localised areas.
 This in turn can lead to loss of neurological functions and memory impairment (The New Psychology of Health).

 Simply put, strokes are devastating; they can impede motor function, rob people of cognisance and, at their most severe, kill.